Start 'Em, Sit 'Em Week 2: Tight ends

 Delanie Walker vs. Indianapolis Colts

 Walker, listed as a start 'em last week, found the end zone twice and racked up 22.5 fantasy points in a surprising win over the Browns.
-Fantasy owners would be wise to keep him in their lineups against the Colts, who surrendered the third-most points to home tight ends a season ago.
+Fantasy owners would be wise to keep him in their lineups against the Colts, who allowed the third-most points to home tight ends in 2018.
 Hunter Henry also scored 10 points against them in Week 1.

 T.J.
 Hockenson vs. Los Angeles Chargers